Honor Molloy: Crackskull Row

+Building Pain

+Building Pain is a multi-author project commissioned by Origin Theatre Company in celebration of the company's 10 anniversary of their 1st Irish Theatre Festival.
+Written by Honor Molloy, Sarah Street, Brenda Meaney, Geraldine Hughes, and Lisa Tierney-Keogh, the piece took inspiration from Patrick Radden Keefe's 2017 expose on the Sackler family, entitled "An Empire of Pain," originally published in The New Yorker.
+The site-specific production was produced in January 2018 by Origin Theatre Company in association with Shea Delves Productions at Bloom's Tavern in Turtle Bay, Manhattan.
+Directed by Rory McGregor, the cast featured Shane Allen, Orlagh Cassidy, Lucy DeVito, and Catherine Eaton.
+Building Pain was nominated in four categories at the 2018 1st Irish Theatre Festival Awards, including Best Playwright, Best Director, Best Actor, and Best Design.

 Personal life

 From 1983 to 1984, Molloy was married to House of Lies creator Matthew Carnahan.
-She began publicly identifying as a lesbian in the 1990s.
-She currently serves on the organizing committee of St. Pat's for All.
+She later came out as a lesbian and was a featured artist in the 1994 Gay Games, commemorating the 25th anniversary of the Stonewall riots.
+The following year, Molloy served as keynote speaker of the 1995 Sydney Gay and Lesbian Mardi Gras.
+Since 2008 she’s served on the organizing committee of St. Pat's for All, an all-inclusive alternative to New York City's St. Patrick's Day Parade.

 In addition to her work as a writer, Molloy is also a prolific editor.
-She spent ten years as a Senior Acquisitions Editor at Simon and Schuster.
-She then worked as a Literary Agent for E. J. McCarthy Agency, where her first sale was Gordon Dahlquist’s The Glass Books of the Dream Eaters to Penguin Books for $2,000,000.
+She spent ten years working at Simon & Schuster, departing as Senior Acquisitions Editor.
+She then worked as a Literary Agent for E. J. McCarthy Agency, where her first sale was Gordon Dahlquist’s The Glass Books of the Dream Eaters to Penguin Books.
+She later sold the film rights to Johhny Depp's Infinitum Nihil and Warner Bros.
+Pictures.
 Currently, Molloy serves as Editorial Director of GeistM, an international performance marketing agency and publishing network whose content reaches more than 93% of the wired world.

 Throughout her career, Molloy has served a Program Officer of Arts and Humanities for the Rockefeller Foundation, an Auditor of Theatre and Dance for the New York State Council on the Arts, and an Evaluator of Awards & Grants for the New York Foundation for the Arts.
 In addition to dozens of workshops at academic and arts institutions, she has taught semester-long courses in creative writing at Barnard College, the City University of New York, and Brown University.

 Molloy lives in Jackson Heights, Queens.